Swatigupta-droid/Basic-java/README.md

 # Description

 This Repository contains Basic programs and codes in Java of old standard.
-You can add your codes proper working in this repository.Beginners are welcome to get their first PR towards Hacktober.
+You can add your codes proper working in this repository.
+Beginners are welcome to get their first PR towards Hacktoberfest.

 # Why contribute to this repository
 * Beginner-friendly